 I have been impressed with the even baking and cooking I have gotten using my oven with the PowerPlus™ Convection Bake and Roast.
 And I really love cooking on a gas stove!
 The PowerPlus™ 2-in-1 Burner and Griddle provide so much flexibility when cooking.
 I spend a lot of time cooking on my stove and love how quickly things heat up and cool down.
 I also love the built-in thermometer!
 There is a thermometer that I can use in meat or whatever I am cooking in my oven and the temperature of the item displays on the outside of my oven!
 No more opening and shutting my oven to get the temperature of my roast anymore!
 I have had so much fun cooking on this and it has truly inspired me to take my every day cooking to the next level because cooking has become so much fun!

-The refrigerator has been amazing too.
+The refrigerator is amazing too.
 Is it weird to say we love the ice shape?
 I know it is silly, but the ice cubes fit perfectly in my water bottles that I use constantly!
-It’s the little things right?
-The fridge also has a PureAir Ultra® Filtration System that helps to remove up to 7 times more odor then baking soda.
-The shelves are fully configurable and I love how easy it is to fit everything into my fridge.
+It is the little things right?
+The fridge also has a PureAir Ultra® Filtration System that helps to remove up to 7 times more odor than baking soda.
+The shelves are fully configurable and I love how easy it is to fit everything in my fridge.
 And the PureSource Ultra® II Water Filtration system provides us with great tasting filtered water.

 Our new dishwasher is the most amazing thing ever.
 It is so quiet I can’t believe it!
 And I love the PowerPlus™ 30-Minute Wash that gets our dishes really clean really fast!
 I also love that I can adjust the top shelf in order to accommodate different height items.